Love 360: Production

 Newcomer Praveen makes his film debut with this film.
-The 360 part of the title is based on AB de Villiers, a cricketer who is called Mr 360.

 Soundtrack

 Music by Arjun Janya.
 The song "Jagave Neenu Gelathiye" is sung by Sid Sriram.

 Reception

 Love 360 received positive reviews from critics.

-Shyam Prasad of Chitraloka rated 4/5 stars and praised the direction, writing, technical aspects and also the lead actors' performances.
 Shuklaji of The News Minute said that "Love 360 is a commendable take on the idea of virtues, and how true love transcends all".
-Jagadish Angadi of Deccan Herald opined that "The romantic thriller is a one-time watch along with family members despite flaws".
+Jagadish Angadi of Deccan Herald opined that "The romantic thriller is a one-time watch along with family members".
 Sunayana Suresh of The Times of India wrote that "Eventually, Love 360 is a film that works because of its second half and the twists, irrespective of whether it may be inspired or not".
 A. Sharadhaa of The New Indian Express praised several aspects of the film including Shashank's direction, the actors' performance, the music and the cinematography.

 Box office

 The film completed 35 days run in many centres across Karnataka and was declared as a commercial success at the box office.